The Blaugg Blog Do you even Blaugg???

 • A photo of an acceptable identification document (such as a driver’s license or passport) and the ID number from the document

-When you file, you may request a FinCEN identifier, which is a number you can use on future filings with FinCEN rather than submitting the above information again.
+When you file, you may request a FinCEN identifier, which is a number you can use on future filings with the Financial Crimes Enforcement Network (FinCEN) rather than submitting the above information again.

 Who is considered a beneficial owner?

-As mentioned above, a beneficial owner is an individual with either 25% ownership interest in the company or substantial control over the company.
-The CTA criteria for having “substantial control” are deliberately vague, to account for companies with unconventional leadership structures.
+A beneficial owner is an individual with either 25% ownership interest or substantial control over the company.
+The CTA criteria for having substantial control are deliberately vague, to account for companies with unconventional leadership structures.
 According to the CTA, a person is considered to have substantial control if she or he:

 • Is a senior officer (such as a CEO, CFO, president, etc.).